 Permission justification explains why specific device permissions are necessary for app functionality and how granted access will be used.

-Target audience considerations address special requirements for apps directed at children or family audiences.
+Target audience considerations address special requirements for apps directed at children or family audiences, and may also influence GDPR controller liability in joint vs independent roles when multiple parties shape data processing.

 App Review Preparation